 - German Language

-This program is intended for students focusing on Architectural Studies or Visual Arts with an interest in learning more about Germany.
+This program is intended for students focusing on Architectural Studies or Visual Arts with an interest in learning more about Germany and in developing German language skills.

 This is a highly selective program and only those applying for and receiving a Julius G. Blocker ’53 Fellowship will be considered for admission.
+Blocker Fellows receive funding to offset a variety of program costs (see the Money Matters section below for further information on the Fellowship and application details).
 The program is open to juniors and seniors majoring in Art or Architectural Studies in good academic and social standing with a minimum GPA of 3.0.
 Students must have completed at least one semester of college-level German prior to departure and must take a German language course in Berlin.
+Students are expected to be enrolled in a German language course at their appropriate level in the semester before departure.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

-Students will reside in a homestay arranged through the Norwich University program and will typically prepare their own meals at home or take meals in affordable student cafeterias or in local restaurants.
+Students will reside in a shared apartment arranged through the Norwich University program and will typically prepare their own meals at home or take meals in affordable student cafeterias or in local restaurants.

 As an integral part of their coursework, students explore places of historical and architectural importance in Germany, led by Norwich University instructors or local experts.
 In addition to sites in and around Berlin, students in recent programs have visited locations like Bernau, Caputh, Dessau, Dresden, Eisenhüttenstadt, Potsdam, and Weimar.